bergesinstitute/grafmethodenglish/book-4-unit-7.md

 ## The problem (el problema)

+In Spanish, when one verb follows another, the second verb is almost always in the
+infinitive: *quiero nadar*, *necesito estudiar*, *evito conducir*.

+🔹 En español, cuando un verbo sigue a otro, el segundo verbo casi siempre va en
+infinitivo: *quiero nadar*, *necesito estudiar*, *evito conducir*.

-In English, some verbs are followed by a gerund (verb + *-ing*) and some by an infinitive (*to* + verb).
-This distinction does not exist in the same way in Spanish, where verbs are normally followed by an infinitive.
+In English, this is different.
+Some verbs are followed by a gerund (verb + *-ing*), and others by an infinitive (*to* + verb).
+You have to learn which form each verb takes, because there is no general rule that covers all cases.

-🔹 En inglés, algunos verbos van seguidos de un gerundio (verbo + *-ing*) y otros de un infinitivo (*to* + verbo).
-Esta distinción no existe de la misma manera en español, donde los verbos normalmente van seguidos de un infinitivo.
+🔹 En inglés, esto es diferente.
+Algunos verbos van seguidos de un gerundio (verbo + *-ing*), y otros de un infinitivo (*to* + verbo).
+Hay que aprender qué forma lleva cada verbo, porque no hay una regla general que cubra todos los casos.

-    I enjoy swimming.
-(Disfruto nadando / Me gusta nadar). => gerund
+Compare:

+    I avoid driving at night.
+(Evito conducir de noche). => gerund (-ing)

-    I want to swim.
-(Quiero nadar). => infinitive
+    I want to drive.
+(Quiero conducir). => infinitive (to + verb)

+In Spanish, both sentences use the infinitive (*conducir*).
+In English, you have to choose between *-ing* and *to* depending on the first verb.

+🔹 En español, ambas oraciones usan el infinitivo (*conducir*).
+En inglés, hay que elegir entre *-ing* y *to* según el primer verbo.

 ## Verbs followed by a gerund (verbos seguidos de gerundio)